KxSystems/nlp/README.md

 ---

-Since 9th October 2024 (version 4.0.0), this project has been merged into the ml toolkit mono-repo.
+Since 9th October 2024 (the 4.0.0 release of the ML Toolkit), this project has been merged into the ml toolkit mono-repo.
 For the latest updates and active development, please visit [https://github.com/KxSystems/ml](https://github.com/KxSystems/ml).

 This repository is preserved only to maintain old links and project history but will no longer be actively maintained.